CeciliaChen09/Pacman-AI/README.md

 # How to play the game

-Download the file and run `python pacmanGame.py` in the right path of your computer.
+Download the file and run `python playPacmane.py` in the right path of your computer.
+Besides, you should install numpy and torch

 # The instruction